-The attendance of the Directors at the scheduled Board, Audit Committee and Remuneration Committee meetings held in 2021 is shown in the table below.
+The attendance of the Directors at the Board meetings held in 2021 is shown in the table below.
 The Directors noted below served on the Board during 2021.
 Where their tenure started or ended during the period, the numbers reflect only those meetings they were eligible to attend.
-Occasionally, Directors were unable to attend meetings due to prior commitments.